 You can find out more about multipotentiality at Puttytribe, an online community for people with stacks of hobbies and interests.

-Tom has a diverse career as a Content Producer, Video Editor, and Designer.
-He is the author of academic textbook 'Managing a Video Production Company' and is also the co-owner of a TV advertising business in the UK.
-Outside work Tom enjoys sci-fi, gaming, and fitness.
+Tom has had a diverse career as a Television Commercial Producer, Video Marketing Expert, Video Editor, Designer, and Writer.
+He is the author of the Focal Press media studies textbook 'Managing a Video Production Company' and is also the co-owner of a TV advertising business in the UK.
+Outside of the media Tom enjoys sci-fi, gaming, and fitness.